 Dual Mass Flywheels

-A dual mass flywheel contains two plates, a bearing, and internal springs that absorb torsional vibrations.
+A dual-mass flywheel contains two plates, a bearing, and internal springs that absorb torsional vibrations.
 Today's diesel and powerful four-cylinder engines create a substantial power stroke.
-A dual mass flywheel significantly reduces these engine pulses and driveline vibrations before they enter the drivetrain.
+A dual-mass flywheel significantly reduces these engine pulses and driveline vibrations before they enter the drivetrain.

-The internal springs weaken and break, causing the excessive movement; this causes the secondary plate to oscillate, resulting in noise and driveline vibration.
+The internal springs weaken and break, causing excessive movement; this causes the secondary plate to oscillate, resulting in noise and driveline vibration.
 The severity depends on how bad the flywheel is; if it's just beginning to fail, there may be a rattling sound at cruise.
 The pitch changes as the clutch is engaged and disengaged.
-When completely worn, they will make a loud rattling noise, usually noticeable right at startup.
+When completely worn, they make a loud rattling noise, usually noticeable at startup.

 Dual Mass Flywheel Diagnosis